 The Black Death

 One of the most devastating pandemics in human history struck Afro-Eurasian communities in the fourteenth century.
-Spreading along trade routes, the Black Death decimated communities and reshaped economic systems and societal structures.
-This catastrophic plague left its mark on Afro-Eurasian populations and on the collective memory of communities for centuries to come.
+Spreading along trade routes, the Black Death decimated whole countries and reshaped economic systems and societal structures.

-- Learn about the causes and consequences of the Black Death and evaluate how this disease impacted human communities and networks.
+- Learn about the causes and consequences of the Black Death.

 - Use quick-sourcing skills to analyze primary and secondary sources to understand reactions to the Black Death.